VIBE: Can a VLM Read the Room?: Diagnostic Task: Emotion Prediction

 Each agent \(a\in A\) votes for an emotion \(e_a\in E\).
 Their vote is weighted by the trust function T. Thus for each \(e\in E\) we compute a score, \(S(e)\):

 Finally the predicted emotion \(\hat e\) is computed:

 \endgroup

 \underline{Overall Performance and Takeaways:} Results are in Table~\ref{tab:cal50-summary}.
 For both languages for both calibration settings we showed that our simple algorithm led to much better performance than any of the baselines.
-This validates our assumptions: \textit{(1) There is \textbf{complementary information} in video descriptions \textbf{not recoverable} from the text, and (2) The VLM struggles (and succeeds) in a \textbf{consistent} manner across emotions.} The next section of the paper investigates \textit{why} the VLM struggles: hallucinations or VSP Inference mistakes.
+This validates our assumptions: \textit{(1) There is \textbf{complementary information} in video descriptions \textbf{not recoverable} from the text, and (2) The VLM struggles (and succeeds) in a \textbf{consistent} manner across emotions.} From these results, we can answer the following questions: \begin{itemize} \item Is there complementary information in the videos beyond text? \(\rightarrow\) Yes \item Can a VLM extract and communicate this information? \(\rightarrow\) Yes (sometimes) \item Do VLM successes and failures follow systematic patterns? \(\rightarrow\) Yes \item Can these patterns be leveraged to do social and cognitive reasoning tasks better? \(\rightarrow\) Yes \end{itemize}

+Clearly, vision can play an important role in understanding social scenarios, and VLMs are able to (sometimes) give us valuable information that is not recoverable from the text.
+This encouraging result motivates us to further study exactly what kinds of things does a VLM struggle with?
+In the next section we show that hallucinations (well known in the literature) are not the only limitation: VLMs also struggle with VSPI.
+That is, even when they correctly identify visual elements, there are cases when they cannot interpret the correct VSP \emph{meaning} of what they identified.